Willians Astudillo: Minnesota Twins

 The Twins announced that Astudillo made their Opening Day roster on March 27, 2019, as one of five bench players.
 One month later, he was placed on the injured list with a left hamstring strain.
 He was batting .327 with two home runs.
 He ended the season hitting .268 in 58 games.

 He has also played for the Caribes de Anzoátegui in the Venezuelan Professional Baseball League annually since the 2015–16 season.

 On July 3, 2020, it was announced that Astudillo had tested positive for COVID-19.
 He appeared in just 8 games in 2020, gathering only 16 at-bats and batting .250/.250/.500 with 1 home run and 3 RBI.
 After the 2020 season, he returned to Caribes de Anzoátegui of the Liga Venezolana de Béisbol Profesional (LVMP).
 He also played for Venezuela in the 2021 Caribbean Series.

-He pitched twice for the Twins in 2021.
+He pitched four times for the Twins in 2021.
 On April 17, he retired the Los Angeles Angels in the 8th inning three up, three down on seven pitches, with his slowest tracked strike thrown at 46 mph.
 Two other of his seven pitches were so slow that Statcast failed to track them.
+On May 17 against the Chicago White Sox, he gave up a controversial home run to Yermin Mercedes, who swung at a 3-0 pitch while up by 11 runs.
 He again pitched in relief on August 26, when he pitched a scoreless 8th inning against the Boston Red Sox.
 Astudillo ended the year hitting .236/.259/.375 with a career-high 7 home runs and 21 RBI in 72 games.
 On November 19, the Twins designated Astudillo for assignment.
 He cleared waivers and was released on November 24.